What happened to Angel in Euphoria season 3?

 HBO

-Not only that, but she's pretty much the only thing standing between Alamo killing Rue (Zendaya), who also happens to be relaying information to the police about his operation, to keep herself out of jail; which Maddy appears to accidentally confess in the most recent episode.
+Not only that, but ahead of episode eight, she's pretty much the only thing standing between Alamo killing Rue (Zendaya), who also happens to be relaying information to the police about his operation, to keep herself out of jail; which Maddy appears to accidentally confess in the most recent episode.

 However, throughout all of this one mystery has remained: What happened to Angel?